gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 There's "commercial importance" beyond the quarterly report and balance sheet.

-Evidence that the community *wants* Lattice to be successful.
-Piotr Esden:
+Evidence that the community *wants* Lattice to be successful; Piotr Esden:
 > [Documented bitstream and a timing database will allow us to focus on creating new applications and products using
 @latticesemi parts.
 And we will keep recommending you to our peers](https://twitter.com/esden/status/1268646952708628481?s=20)